bloomberg/chromium.bb/native_client_sdk/src/doc/reference/pnacl-bitcode-abi.rst

 elsewhere.
 For the purpose of this document, the textual form of LLVM IR is used to describe instructions and other bitcode constructs.

-Since the PNaCl bitcode is based to a large extent on LLVM IR, many sections in this document point to a relevant section of the LLVM language reference manual.
+Since the PNaCl bitcode is based to a large extent on LLVM IR as of version 3.3, many sections in this document point to a relevant section of the LLVM language reference manual.
 Only the changes, restrictions and variations specific to PNaCl are described---full semantic descriptions are not duplicated from the LLVM reference manual.

 High Level Structure
 ====================